Melanin: Physiology

 Melanocytes insert granules of melanin into specialized cellular vesicles called melanosomes.
 These are then transferred into the keratinocyte cells of the human epidermis.
 The melanosomes in each recipient cell accumulate atop the cell nucleus, where they protect the nuclear DNA from mutations caused by the ionizing radiation of the sun's ultraviolet rays.
 In general, people whose ancestors lived for long periods in the regions of the globe near the equator have larger quantities of eumelanin in their skins.
 This makes their skins brown or black and protects them against high levels of exposure to the sun, which more frequently result in melanomas in lighter-skinned people.

 Not all the effects of pigmentation are advantageous.
 Pigmentation increases the heat load in hot climates, and dark-skinned people absorb 30% more heat from sunlight than do very light-skinned people, although this factor may be offset by more profuse sweating.
 In cold climates dark skin entails more heat loss by radiation.
 Pigmentation also hinders synthesis of vitamin D. Since pigmentation appears to be not entirely advantageous to life in the tropics, other hypotheses about its biological significance have been advanced; for example a secondary phenomenon induced by adaptation to parasites and tropical diseases.

 Evolutionary origins

 Early humans evolved dark skin color, as an adaptation to a loss of body hair that increased the effects of UV radiation.
 Before the development of hairlessness, early humans might have had light skin underneath their fur, similar to that found in other primates.
 Anatomically modern humans evolved in Africa between 200,000 and 100,000 years ago, and then populated the rest of the world through migration between 80,000 and 50,000 years ago, in some areas interbreeding with certain archaic human species (Neanderthals, Denisovans, and possibly others).
+The first modern humans had darker skin, similar to modern indigenous Africans today.
+Following migration to Asia and Europe, the selective pressure for darker UV-protective skin decreased.
 This resulted in the current range of human skin color.
 Of the two common gene variants known to be associated with pale human skin, Mc1r does not appear to have undergone positive selection, while SLC24A5 has undergone positive selection.